Stage 2 Water Conservation Plan Remains in Effect

-- The use of lawn and landscape sprinklers and irrigation systems is limited to one day per week, if needed.
-In order to more evenly distribute the demand on our water system, each residential and business customer is assigned one outdoor watering day per week based on the last number in the street address as shown in the table below (please note that the assigned watering days for 2014 are not the same as last year).
+Assigned Watering Days.
+In order to more evenly distribute the demand on our water system, each residential and business customer is assigned one outdoor watering day per week based on the last number in the street address as shown in the table below:

 | Assigned Watering Day